 Model answer

-Due to work-related reasons I once had to spend a year in a little town near Madrid I can hardly even remember the name of.
-It was a small town, I think it had just north of 50 thousand people there.
+Due to work-related reasons, I once had to spend a year in a little town near Madrid, which I can hardly even remember the name of.
+It is a small town, I think there is just over 50 thousand people living there.
 The city was really endearing, almost rustic in an urban way.
 The town felt like it was stuck in 2001, in a good way.
 There were no shopping centres or any other major points of attraction.
 The commercial district was mostly comprised of small, family-owned businesses.
 Another great thing about the place is that it was very walkable.
-What I mean is the town felt like it was built around the idea of getting somewhere on foot rather than by car – a welcomed change from the car-centric cities of today.
+What I mean is that the town felt like it was built around the idea of getting somewhere on foot rather than by car—a welcomed change from the car-centric cities of today.

 One thing that I still have a vivid recollection of is how people would flock to the only local park after work.
-The place is very popular both with the youth and older citizens.
-It was the only time I witnessed such enthusiasm within a community about a regular park.
-It might sounds like nothing special, but I guess you had to be there to see it.
+The place is very popular, both with youth and older citizens.
+It was the only time I witnessed such honest enthusiasm within a community about a regular park.
+It might sound like nothing special, but I guess you had to be there to see it.

 IELTS Speaking Part 3